-The First Christian King of Europe
+The Great Christian King of Dark Age Europe.

-One such tribal leader who saw opportunity was the leader of the Salian Franks Childeric , he was to become the founder of the Merovingian Kings.
-The Merovingian Kings where to rule the Frankish Empire from the rule of Clovis the First in 481 AD to the demise of Childeric III in 752 AD, this was a Royal line that stretched nearly three centuries.
+One such tribal leader who saw this opportunity was the leader of the Salian Franks Childeric .
+It was he, who was to become the founder of the Merovingian Kings of Europe.
+The Merovingian Kings were to rule the Frankish Empire from the rule of Clovis the First in 481 AD to the demise of Childeric III in 752 AD.
+This was a stable and royal line that lasted for nearly three centuries.

 King Clovis only converted to the religion of Rome after his marriage to the Burgundian Princess Clotilde.
-Whether or not Clovis was a deeply committed to the entire Christian faith is hard to verify, Clovis was raised a warrior and his elite troops would not have been Christian.
-King Clovis saw the advantage of Christianity in legitimizing his rule over all the Frankish people of Europe.
+Whether or not Clovis was a deeply committed to the entire Christian faith is hard to verify, Clovis was raised a warrior and his elite troops would not have been remotely Christian.
+King Clovis was astute, he saw the advantage of Christianity in legitimizing his rule over all the Frankish people of Europe.

 - Tribes of Europe: The Franks

 The Frank's were a Germanic tribe who gained control of much of Western and Central Europe after the decline of the Roman Empire in the West.